ossf/Memory-Safety/docs/memory-safety-continuum-draft2.md

 The OpenSSF Memory Safety SIG was created with the mission of understanding and reducing memory safety vulnerabilities in Open Source Software.
 One of our first tasks was to define memory safety for the purposes of our group's work.
 We considered definitions from various sources and, ultimately, came to a consensus on [this definition](https://github.com/ossf/Memory-Safety/blob/main/docs/definitions.md).
 While Wikipedia may not traditionally be considered a good source to cite, the crowd editors of [the Memory safety entry](https://en.wikipedia.org/wiki/Memory_safety) have produced a comprehensive classification list of memory safety errors.
 Memory safety errors are the class of error that memory safe by default languages seek to eliminate.

 We also came to a consensus on using the terms "memory safe by default" for languages such as Rust, Go, and C# and "non-memory safe by default" for languages such as C and C++.
-We feel this better reflects the complexity of achieving memory safety in software that must interact with other software (which is nearly all software).

 ## The Continuum

 This continuum, ordered from "most safe" to "least safe", is intended to help you define and understand the memory safety of your software and what you can do to improve it.
 We propose that developers and organizations should use modern toolchains and follow current best practices for their software ecosystems.
-In particular, whenever, there is a memory safe feature or workflow, it should be adopted over a non-memory safe variant.
+In particular, whenever there is a memory safe feature or workflow, it should be adopted over a non-memory safe variant.

 ### 1. Writing software in Memory Safe By Default Languages